-You may be wondering what there’s to see so early in the morning.
+You may be wondering what there’s to see in Bangkok so early in the morning.
 Actually, a lot as I found out today.
 I had a sleepless night and at half past 5 am I was craving for a Western-style breakfast.
 The solution?
-A quick taxi ride to On Lok Yun on Charoen Krung Road in the Old Town of Bangkok.
+A quick taxi ride to On Lok Yun on Charoen Krung Road in the historic district of Bangkok.

 The old coffee house is barely noticeable from the street and you would expect everything but an American breakfast.
 On Lok Yun opened more than 80 years ago and seems to have withstood the change of time.
 However, there’s an English menu and I wonder how this place became so popular among foreign visitors.
 At any rate, I was not the first customer at 6 in the morning.
 On Lok Yun opens every day at 5.30 am and seems to gather a small group of loyal folks from the very first hour.

 Besides a Western-style breakfast, you should order On Lok Yun’s sweet Thai bread.
 I tried everything along with a coffee for a total price of 120 Baht.